DataSunrise Achieves AWS DevOps Competency Status in AWS DevSecOps and Monitoring, Logging, Performance

 Benefits of SQL Server Database Audit

-Implementing a robust MS SQL database audit strategy offers numerous advantages.
+Implementing a robust MS SQL database audit strategy offers numerous advantages:

 SQL Server database audit helps you quickly detect and respond to potential threats.
-For example, if you see many unsuccessful login tries from a strange IP address, you can quickly block the suspicious activity.
+For example, if you see many unsuccessful login attempts from a strange IP address, you can quickly block the suspicious activity.

 Database audit in SQL Server supports compliance efforts by providing detailed records of database access and changes.
 You can easily generate reports showing who accessed what information and when.
 This is particularly useful for organizations that need to comply with regulations like HIPAA, SOX, or GDPR.